hanguanmiao/study/documents/language_cpp/cpp_compile.md

 --64
 >Generate code for a 32-bit or 64-bit environment.

+-E
+>Stop after the preprocessing stage; do not run the compiler proper.

+-g
+>Produce debugging information in the operating system's native format (stabs, COFF, XCOFF, or DWARF).

 -O such as O0,O1
 >Optimize.

--g
->Produce debugging information in the operating system's native format (stabs, COFF, XCOFF, or DWARF).

 -std=
 >Determine the language standard.